 An effective instructional program requires an orderly environment in which students and employees know and abide by the reasonable standard of socially acceptable behavior.
 It is expected that they respect the rights, person, and property of all community members.
 All students in the school are entitled to share in its education and related programs to the extent of their abilities without regard to race, color, gender, sexual orientation, national origin, religion, or disability.
 Every student is expected to behave at the school and in school-related activities in accordance with the public laws, the JYK DCS Code of Conduct, and lawful directions of assigned staff, and deal fairly and courteously with fellow students, staff, and the public.
-In the event of an incident, it may be necessary for a JYK DCS employee to put his/her hands on a student(s) in an effort to protect them or others.
+In the event of an incident during which a student is at risk of harming themselves or others, it may be necessary for a JYK DCS employee to restrain a student(s) (see Positive Behavior Support and Physical Assist Policy).